mikewild-wcl/ai-experiments/README.md

 A console app using Redis caching with vector support.

+Uses GitHub Models Azure OpenAI o4-mini with code adapted from https://github.com/marketplace/models/azure-openai/o4-mini/playground/code.

 ### semantic-kernel-template-chat

 A sample generated from the Microsoft.Extensions.AI.Templates.
-It uses the defaults of GitHub Models and an on-disk memory vector store .
+It uses the defaults of GitHub Models and an on-disk memory vector store.

 The token has been copied into user secrets, as described in the README.md.